Geometric Arbitrage Theory and Market Dynamics Reloaded: Geometric Arbitrage Theory Fundamentals

+\begin{remark} The cashflow intensity $\pi$ specifies the bond cashflow structure.
+The bond value at time $t$ expressed in terms of the market model num\'{e}raire is given by $D_t^{\pi}$.
+The term structure of forward prices for the bond future expressed in terms of the bond current value is given by $P_{t,s}^{\pi}$.
+A gauge transform is well defined if and only if the integrals are convergent, which is the case if $\limsup_{h\rightarrow\infty}\exp\left(\frac{\log(|\pi_h|)}{h}\right)\le 1$.
 A gauge transform with positive cashflows always maps a gauge to another gauge.
 A generic gauge transform does not, since the positivity of term structures is not a priori preserved.
-Therefore, when referring to a generic gauge transform, it is necessary to specify its domain of definition, that is the set of gauges which are mapped to other gauges.
-We can use gauge transforms to construct portfolios of instruments already modelled by a known gauge.
+Therefore, when referring to a generic gauge transform, it is necessary to specify its domain of definition, that is the set of gauges which are mapped to other gauges. \end{remark} We can use gauge transforms to construct portfolios of instruments already modelled by a known gauge.

 \begin{example}{Coupon Bonds}\\ Let $(D,P)$ the gauge describing the family of zero bonds.
 To model a family of straight coupon bonds with coupon rate $g$ and term to maturity $T$ let us choose the (generalized) cashflow intensity function